cs481-ekh/s22-ewco/_posts/2022-01-21-HMI-Kiosk-Problem-Statement.md

 ## Desired Solution
 Go West would like to have a proof of concept for a lightweight OS and webserver running on small footprint hardware; a Celeron CPU with 1GB RAM.
 This should be enough to run a FireFox browser in kiosk mode, without installing a desktop environment.
-For the OS we would like to use FreeBSD (latest BSU CS Senior Project Proposal - Go West Robotics - 1/19/2022 stable) and a frontend written in Vue.js.
+For the OS we would like to use FreeBSD and a frontend written in Vue.js.
 The backend webserver runs on the same machine and is written in Rust; we recommend ‘Warp’.
 It should communicate with a PostgreSQL Database using the Diesel library.